Spectral Stability Correspondence between Networks and Continuous Media: Theory and Applications to Population Dynamics: Instabilities of synchronous oscillations

-We now consider the case where the matrix $C$ has a pair of complex eigenvalues $\lambda^s$ and $\bar{\lambda}^s$.
-That may happen in the case of a directed network with a non-symmetric coupling matrix.
-Note that now the stability results obtained within the PDE extension cannot provide the complete information about the stability of the network system, since the wavenumbers $k$ are real.
-It was shown that when $C$ is a Metzler matrix, with sum zero of each row $\lambda^s$ must be inside the left half of the complex plane, hence it is sufficient to look at $\lambda^s$ only in the second or third quadrant.
+We now consider the case where the coupling matrix $C$ possesses a pair of complex conjugate eigenvalues $\lambda^s$ and $\bar{\lambda}^s$.
+This scenario arises naturally in directed networks with non-symmetric coupling.
+Note that the stability results obtained within the standard PDE extension are insufficient here, as they rely strictly on real wavenumbers $k$.
+However, as shown in Section \ref{Spectral Constraints in Ecological Networks}, for zero-row-sum Metzler matrices, the spectrum is confined to the left half of the complex plane; thus, it suffices to analyze $\lambda^s$ solely in the second or third quadrant.

-In the following, we assume that $D_u\neq 0$.
-We are interested in finding the multipliers for the system
+We assume $D_u \neq 0$ and seek the Floquet multipliers for the decoupled mode equations: